michaelkirk/georust_book/src/feature-creek.md

 #   }
 # }
 #

-for feature in geojson_feature_reader {
+for record in geojson_feature_reader.deserialize().expect("valid feature collection") {

-  // All of our error checking and field parsing is replaced by this
-  // line, and inferred from our serde-annotated struct declaration. let creek_segment: CreekSegment = feature.expect("creek segment must be valid");

   // Thanks to the magic of serde, the rest of this example is exactly
-  // the same as the serde CSV example!
+  // the same as the serde CSV example above!
+  //
+  // We've hidden it for brevity, but you can see the rest of the code if you click
+  // the "eyeball" icon in the top right corner of this code block.

+#   // All of our error checking and field parsing is replaced by this
+#   // line, and inferred from our serde-annotated struct declaration.
+#   let creek_segment: CreekSegment = record.expect("creek segment must be valid");
+#
+#
 #   // At this point we know all the fields of creek_segment
 #   // have been populated.
 #
 #   if creek_segment.creek_name != "Wissahickon Creek" {
 #     continue;